eden-box/documentation/README.md

 ## Outline
 The project relies upon two Ubuntu virtual machines, both provided by [Okeanos-Global](./services/okeanos.md).
-Both machines automatically update daily at 2 a.m WEST, using unattended-upgrades utility.
+Both machines automatically update daily at 6 a.m WEST, using unattended-upgrades utility.
-Additionally, the machines create a snapshot of their current state twice a month (1st and 15th) and upload it to the Okeanos [Pithos](./services/okeanos.md#pithos) service, in order to provide recoverability means in case of severe failure of the VMs.
+Additionally, machines create a snapshot of their current state twice a month (1st and 15th) and upload it to Okeanos [Pithos](./services/okeanos.md#pithos) service, providing recoverability means in case of severe failure of the VMs.
-Given that Pithos' capacity is limited, these snapshots overwrite older ones so that, at a given time, only 4 distinct snapshots of a machine are stored in the cloud.
+Given that Pithos' capacity is limited, these snapshots overwrite older ones so that, at a given time, only 2 distinct snapshots of a machine are stored in the cloud.

 The machine with the role of file server, designated from here on as _eden-fs_, provides:
-- Nextcloud service, responsible for providing the file storage platform;
+- Nextcloud service, the file storage platform;
 - Public interface to Nextcloud;
-- Python log reader, responsible for detecting file access entries written to the Nextcloud log and sending them to the database.
+- Python application, requests file access entries of Nextcloud log and sends them to the database.

-The machine with the role of database, designated from here on as _eden-db_, provides:
+The machine with database role, designated from here on as _eden-db_, provides:
-- PostgreSQL database, responsible for saving timestamps of each file access on the server side
+- PostgreSQL database, saves the timestamps of each file accessed on the server
 <!--* TODO add Data Science capabilities information -->

-For more information about the machines, please refer to [machines](./service/machines.md) section.
+For more information about the machines, please refer to [machines](./services/machines.md) section.

-Each of the admin members can access the machines through ssh authentication, solemnly to their own user.
+Each admin member can access the machines through ssh authentication, solemnly to their own user.
-The required RSA keys are ad-hoc distributed to each of the users.
+These required RSA keys are ad-hoc distributed to each user.
-Note that the key used to authenticate a user is the same on both machines, which allows easier configuration at the expense of a more resilient security solution.
+The key used to authentication a user is the same on both machines, which allows easier configuration at the expense of a more resilient security solution.
-The safest option would require a key pair per-user for each machine, although less pratical to manage.
+Although less pratical to manage, the safest option would require a key pair per-user for each machine.

 ## Deployment
 More information is available on the [deployment](./deployment/) section.